Bone Lab Dresden

 Research Blog & News

-Our PhD student Juliane Colditz has created a cartoon that creatively explains the importance of the mouse as an animal model in bone research.
-Young and old get entertaining explained, what is hidden behind diseases such as osteoporosis and bone cancer and how the research contributes to healing.
+Our PhD student Juliane Colditz has created a cartoon that explains the importance of the mouse as an animal model in bone research.
+Young and old get an animated explanation, how disease develop such as osteoporosis and bone cancer and how the research contributes to healing.
 Juliane even won a prize in a video competition.
 Congratulations!

 Bone Lab Dresden